pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 #### Returns

-Subscription status (see SDK statuses).
+Subscription status.
+See SDK statuses in Connection Management docs.

 ## Clone empty

-Clone an existing subscription with the same state but no listeners.
+Clone a subscription’s state with no attached listeners.

 ### Method(s)